 David Lean, a leading film maker of the 20th Century is featured in the Heritage Centre’s ‘Life and Works’ exhibition.
 There are contributions from the David Lean Foundation, the British Film Institute, BAFTA and even personal memorabilia from members of David’s family.

 Much of the film was set in the Refreshment Room in ‘Milford Junction’, aka Carnforth Railway Station.
 Today, the Refreshment Room has been restored to exacting standard to reflect the original film set.
 It is a separate, now licenced, franchise serving a lovely selection of home-made food and hot drinks.
 There’s also a programme of entertainment and events throughout the year.

 Even the Carnforth Railway Station clock became a bit of an icon in its own right, its appearance signifying the imminent arrival or departure of the two lovers.

 Celia Johnson writing to her family, said of the station…

 I have got awfully fond of Carnforth station.
 All the guards and porters and people are most awfully nice and even the station master, a large man in stern bowler hat who is renowned for his grumpiness, raises his hat unceasingly to me.

 The Heritage Centre opens daily between 10 am and 4 pm, and the Refreshment Room between 9 am and 4 pm.

 Enjoy Your Own Romantic Encounter at The Midland

 Why not recreate the experience of the Brief Encounter cast by planning your own stay at The Midland.
 Take a trip to the Carnforth Heritage Centre where the movie was filmed.
-We have a range of Autumn and Winter deals that will have you dining like the stars!
+We have a range of Hotel Deals that will have you dining like the stars!